Kettering, Maryland

 Kettering is an unincorporated area and census-designated place in Prince George's County, Maryland, United States.
-At the 2020 United States Census, the population was 14,424,.
+At the 2020 United States census, the population was 14,424.
 Kettering is adjacent to Prince George's Community College, the upscale gated community of Woodmore, Six Flags America, Evangel Temple megachurch, and the community of Largo at the end of the Washington Metro Blue Line.
 Watkins Regional Park in Kettering offers a large playground, a colorful carousel, miniature golf, a miniature train ride, and various animals.

 Etymology

-The name Kettering was created by a suburban housing developer in the 1960s when development began.
+The name Kettering was chosen by a suburban housing developer in the 1960s when development began.